 Global leadership

-Sustainability Leader in the Dow Jones Sustainability Indices of S&P Global for 13 years, with the highest score in the Aerospace and Defence industry for the fourth year in a row
+Sustainability Leader in the Dow Jones Sustainability Indices of S&P Global for 15 years, with the highest score in the Aerospace and Defense sector for the sixth consecutive year.

-Ranked in band A of the Defence Companies Index on Anti-Corruption and Corporate Transparency (DCI) of
+Ranked in category A in the Defence Companies Index on Anti-Corruption and Corporate Transparency (DCI) by Transparency International.

 News and stories